pallets/flask/docs/signals.rst

 Decorator Based Signal Subscriptions
 ------------------------------------

-With Blinker 1.1 you can also easily subscribe to signals by using the new :meth:`~blinker.base.NamedSignal.connect_via` decorator::
+You can also easily subscribe to signals by using the :meth:`~blinker.base.NamedSignal.connect_via` decorator::

     from flask import template_rendered